This Tuesday marks the 150th birthday of Laura Ingalls Wilder. I thought you would enjoy The Inspirational Faith of Laura Ingalls Wilder.

 Almanzo passed away at the age of 92 in 1949.

-Laura continued to live at the farm with her friends often looking in on her.
+Laura continued to live on the farm with her friends often looking in on her.
 She would pass away at the age of 90 on February 10th, 1957.

-Despite a lifetime full of hardship and adversity Laura never lost her faith.
+Despite a life full of hardship and adversity Laura never lost her faith.
 This is what inspires me most about her.